Windows Phone 8.1: Devices

-Windows Phone 8.1 devices are currently manufactured by Microsoft Mobile (formerly Nokia) and its hardware partners, including HTC, Gionee, JSR, Karbonn, Micromax, Samsung, Alcatel, Lava (under both the Lava and Xolo brands), Cherry Mobile, and Blu.
-Additionally, Gionee, JSR, LG, Lenovo, Longcheer, and ZTE have registered as Windows Phone hardware partners, but have yet to release Windows Phone products.
-Sony (under the Xperia or Vaio brand) has also stated its intention to produce Windows Phone devices in the near future, but this has not materialized.
-During BUILD 2014, Microsoft announced two additional hardware partners - Micromax and Prestigio.
+Windows Phone 8.1 devices were manufactured by Microsoft Mobile (formerly Nokia) and its hardware partners, including HTC, Gionee, JSR, Karbonn, Micromax, Samsung, Alcatel, Lava (under both the Lava and Xolo brands), Cherry Mobile, and Blu.
+Additionally, Gionee, JSR, LG, Lenovo, Longcheer, and ZTE registered as Windows Phone hardware partners and were set to release Windows Phone products.
+Sony (under the Xperia or Vaio brand) also stated its intention to produce Windows Phone devices in the near future, but this has not materialized.
+During Build 2014, Microsoft announced two additional hardware partners, Micromax and Prestigio.

 Hardware requirements

-Starting with Windows Phone 8.1, several hardware buttons that were previously required on Windows Phone are no longer a requirement for device manufacturers, a move that was made in order to allow OEMs to develop devices that can run both WP and Android; the HTC One (M8) for Windows is an example of such a device.

-WP now supports on-screen buttons that OEMs can use to replace the capacitive "back, "Windows", and "search" buttons that have been required for devices running the OS since 2010.
-The new on-screen buttons can be hidden by swiping them to the side of the screen.

-Windows Phone device manufacturers are also no longer required to include a physical camera button on the side of the phone.
+Windows Phone 8.1 loosened some of the platform's hardware requirements to enable more flexibility for hardware partners, such as the ability to adapt existing Android devices (including, in particular, high-end flagships such as the HTC One M8) to run Windows Phone instead.
+Among these changes are support for virtual navigation keys similar to Android, which can be hidden by swiping them to the side of the screen.

 Version history

 Reception

-Tom Warren of The Verge said that it is clear that the Windows Phone OS is being left behind by its competitors.
+Tom Warren of The Verge said that it is clear that the Windows Phone platform is being left behind by its competitors.
 Although the Windows Phone store has many apps, there are still less than the Android and iOS stores, and the Windows Phone apps equivalents are severely lacking.
 However, he commends Windows Phone for its ability to run smoothly across a wide variety of hardware and the thoughtful addition of features.